The 5 most common SEO mistakes on service provider websites

 Conclusion: Website optimisation is an ongoing process

 SEO is not a one-off effort, but a long-term project.
-If you want to remain visible in the long term, you have to keep at it.
+If you want to remain visible in the long term, you have to keep at it and continuously address common mistakes that may arise over time.

 Your SEO checklist: